GunnMath/competition-website/content/home.md

 ---
 title: Welcome!
-description: "Gunn's second annual mathematics competition, hosted by dedicated high school students."
+description: "Gunn's third annual mathematics competition, hosted by dedicated high school students."

 ---

 Welcome to Gunn High School's annual mathematics competition!
-It was held on the date of March 4th, 2023.
+It will be held at Gunn High School on the date of March 23rd, 2024.

 ## About

-The GMC was held by dedicated Gunn students from Gunn Math Circle.
+The GMC is held by dedicated Gunn students from Gunn Math Circle.

 The competition has **2 divisions**, A and B, so that competitors' skill levels are well matched.
 Division B will be for those who are relatively new to competition math and are generally taking a math class before calculus.
 Division A will be for those who are familiar with competition math, and will thus have harder problems.